Home Applications IRIS MCP Server Suite

 Integration engineer @iris-mcp/interop — control productions, configure credentials, manage business rules and transforms

-Operations / SRE @iris-mcp/ops — monitor metrics, inspect jobs and locks, review journals, audit events, manage tasks
+Operations / SRE @iris-mcp/ops — check overall instance health in one call (iris_health_check), monitor metrics, inspect jobs and locks, review journals, audit events, manage tasks

 Data / BI analyst @iris-mcp/data — query DocDB collections, run MDX against DeepSee cubes, manage REST APIs